worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 <br>

 ## For end-users
-### A decentralised, open-sourced, interactive, digital twin of the real-world (CesiumJS), which connects to Unreal Engine 5.<br>
-### Combined with decentralised, planet-wide, text, file, voice and video communication (Iris + GUN + Webtorrent) right from the start, at your command.

-### A Big Thank You to the Iris Community, the Cesium Community, the Gun Community, and all the communities behind the mouthwatering libraries and protocols we use. 🙏

-### Such great projects to start building an open-source metaverse from, don't you think?
+### The project is an open-source, decentralised digital twin of the real-world using CesiumJS, with the ability to connect to Unreal Engine 5.
+It also includes decentralised communication capabilities through Iris, GUN, and Webtorrent, allowing for text, file, voice, and video communication from anywhere on the planet.

+### The project owes a big thank you to the communities behind the Iris, Cesium, and Gun libraries and protocols that make this possible.
+It's an excellent foundation for building an open-source metaverse, don't you agree?
 <br>

 ## For developers and creators
-### METAVERSE-DAO includes the basic programs needed to create a meta-verse, such as the audio and video system, as well as downsized, digital versions of governments, banking-system and Web 2.0, which is used to help in the development and to maintain control of the world.
+### METAVERSE-DAO is a platform that includes the necessary programs to create a meta-verse, such as audio and video systems, as well as digital versions of governments, banking systems, and Web 2.0 tools.
+These tools help in the development and maintenance of the created world, and the platform is built on Web 3.0 technology so that it can run on multiple smaller servers instead of relying on one large server or farm like centralized services. (plus every user device(client) becomes a server too)

-### It is made Web 3.0 so that the created world does not require one large server or farm like centralized services today, but can run on multiple smaller servers, even the end-user devices itself will become servers.<br>(More User = More Server!)

-### All meta-verses using 'METAVERSE-DAO' as their "game" engine allow the conversion of an account from one Seed-based world to another.

-### It allows an account to transfer their data from one verse into another and keep their stats instead of having to start from scratch.
+### One exciting feature of METAVERSE-DAO is that it allows accounts to transfer data from one Seed-based world to another, preserving their stats and progress.
+This means that users don't have to start from scratch when switching between worlds that use METAVERSE-DAO as their "game" engine.

-### The whole interconnected network of meta-(uni)verses is called META-VERSE-NEXUS.
+### All meta-verses created using METAVERSE-DAO are part of the interconnected network called META-VERSE-NEXUS.
 <br>

 # QUICKSTART for components and dapps (the decentralized back-end)